Business Relief (BR) has been an established piece of inheritance tax legislation since 1976.

 You don’t want to give away large sums of money

-You can give your money away during your lifetime to reduce the value of your estate but it’s not an option that many people feel comfortable with.
-However, with a Business Relief qualifying investment you keep hold of your wealth as the shares are held in your name.
+You can give your money away during your lifetime to reduce the value of your estate, but it’s not an option with which many people feel comfortable.
+However, with a Business Relief qualifying investment, you keep hold of your wealth as the shares are held in your name.